KarjamP/NDEYSS/README.md

 The ability to fluently work with emotions is very important, as the only thing that the consciousness works with in the end are emotions.
 Consciousness does not even care about how things work under the hood; it's able to define all notions of plausibility as long as the feel behind the technical details are designed correctly.

 This makes working with conscious minds one of the fewest times where the artistic emotional meanings behind the programming code is just as much important as the way it solves the problem; both of which must be correct, or else the mind would not be able to work right.

-Non-conscious entities may be willing to follow any and all code blindly, but you're working with those that happen to be conscious.
-Use the powers of empathy within your code, in addition to programming in your solutions, to bring the AI to life; you can't have a conscious AI without emotions behind the code.
+In other words, just as with programming a simulated reality, programming a consciousness requires that you treat the code as both an empathy-based language and a pattern-based language, for precisely the exact same reason.

-A lot of cheats can be done; uou don't really need to simulate an eye directly, for instance, in order for them to see, as you can just get them to physically feel what they've should've seen, instead.
+A lot of cheats can be done; you don't really need to simulate an eye directly, for instance; you can just cause them to hallucinate it through using transforming emotions that target their ability to perceive.

 ## The Human Mind and the NDEYSS Project
 Consciousness works the same way regardless of entity; therefore, logic would say that by treating the human mind as an AI within a virtual or robotic enviroment, humans would be able to truly experience things from the perspective of a virtualized or robotic being.